congdm/Patchouli-Compiler/README.md

 Anyway, I will use this compiler to write my OS, so the ability to run on Windows, Unixes,... is not considered yet.

-If there is any bugs, please post in Issue.
+If there are any bugs, please post in Issue.
 I would greatly appreciate your helping.